netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 identity.

 <aside markdown="block">
-  Implementations that support TLS 1.3 {{I-D.ietf-tls-rfc8446bis}} should refer to TLS 1.3 {{!I-D.ietf-tls-rfc8446bis}} in {{Sections 4 and 5 of RFC7589}}.
+  NOTE: Implementations that support TLS 1.3 {{I-D.ietf-tls-rfc8446bis}} should refer to TLS 1.3 {{!I-D.ietf-tls-rfc8446bis}} in {{Sections 4 and 5 of RFC7589}}.
 </aside>